-As noted in the graph above, as at December 31, 2019, the Company's total shareholder return for five years increased by approximately 45% since December 31, 2014 while the S&P/TSX Composite Index total return increased by approximately 36% over the same period.
+As noted in the graph above, as at December 31, 2020, the Company's total shareholder return for five years increased by approximately 50% since December 31, 2015 while the S&P/TSX Composite Index total return increased by approximately 56% over the same period.

 As noted above under "Compensation Discussion and Analysis", the Company's executive compensation is linked to the performance level of both individual officers and the Company, as related to its profits and its share price.
-Compensation for NEOs for 2019 is not directly linked to changes in the Company's share price, with the exception of options, RSUs and PSUs described below, although the value of an NEO's equity position in the Company does fluctuate.
-In the past five year period, the share price of the Company's Common Shares has risen 45%, outperforming the TSX by a significant amount.
-In general, executive compensation has risen, but primarily because the Company's profits have risen.
+Compensation for NEOs for 2020 is not directly linked to changes in the Company's share price, with the exception of options, RSUs, PSUs and DSUs described below, although the value of an NEO's equity position in the Company does fluctuate.
+In 2020, executive compensation overall went down year-over-year while the Company's share price ended 2020 up year-over-year.
+In the past five year period, the share price of the Company's Common Shares has risen over 50%, roughly similar to TSX levels overall.
+In general, executive compensation has risen, until 2020, but primarily because the Company's profits have risen.
+Executive compensation fell significantly in 2020.

-Over the past few years, the Company's compensation trend has been to tie a greater portion of executive bonus compensation to long-term equity compensation and employee share ownership using the Company's Executive Share Ownership Policy, and equity compensation such as RSUs, DSUs and options, as previously described, and to ensure that compensation is structured so that improvements in company performance should be reflected in an increasing share price (absent external factors).
+Over the past few years, the Company's compensation trend has been to tie a greater portion of executive bonus compensation to long-term equity compensation and employee share ownership using the Company's ESOP, and equity compensation such as RSUs, DSUs and options, as previously described, and to ensure that compensation is structured so that improvements in company performance should be reflected in an increasing share price (absent external factors).

 Several general observations can be made.
-The base salaries of NEOs have not changed materially, or at all in some cases, over the past five years, and changes are not related to share price.
+The base salaries of NEOs have not changed materially, over the past five years, and changes are not related to share price.
+As noted above, in 2020 base salaries were temporarily reduced.
 Cash bonuses for NEOs are primarily based on pre-tax profits of the Company or a division or plant or a combination thereof, as applicable, and bonus compensation has fluctuated with profitability.
 The Company's Common Share price has fluctuated, but has generally increased over the last five years.
-The value of options and RSUs and PSUs granted to NEOs and the value of an NEO's shareholdings fluctuate with stock price fluctuations.
-All NEO's own Common Shares in accordance with the Company's Executive Share Ownership Policy, which includes minimum share ownership requirements.
-The value of option, RSU, PSU and Common Share holdings should increase over time should the Company's Common Shares appreciate in price.
-Each of the NEOs has participated in the ESOP to varying degrees in the past three years.
+The value of options and RSUs, PSUs and DSUs granted to NEOs and the value of an NEO's shareholdings fluctuate with stock price fluctuations.
+All NEOs own Common Shares in accordance with the Company's Executive Share Ownership Policy, which includes minimum share ownership requirements.
+The value of option, RSU, PSU, DSU and Common Share holdings should increase over time should the Company's Common Shares appreciate in price.
+Each of the NEOs has participated in the ESOP in the past three years.
 As noted above, the Company introduced a PRSU Plan in 2016, with grants of RSUs and PSUs to Messrs.
-Wildeboer and D'Eramo in 2017, 2018 and 2019 which tied a significant portion of the bonus compensation to share price performance.
-The value of PSUs and RSUs to other executives in 2018 which tie a portion of bonus compensation to share price performance relative to a peer group of companies in similar industries, as well as to share price.
+Wildeboer and D'Eramo in 2017, 2018, 2019 and 2020 which tied a significant portion of the bonus compensation to share price performance.
+The Company expanded the award of PSUs and RSUs to other eligible employees in 2018 which tie a portion of bonus compensation to share price performance relative to a peer group of companies in similar industries, as well as to share price.

-Executive compensation for NEOs generally increased in 2019, as well as in the last three year period, as Company profits and profitability have increased, and as shown in the compensation charts below.
-The Company's cumulative total shareholder return on the Common Shares has outperformed the TSX Composite Total Return Index each of the last five year and three year periods.
+Executive compensation for NEOs decreased in 2020, as Company profits and profitability declined, as shown in the compensation charts below.

+The Company's cumulative total shareholder return on the Common Shares has performed similarly to the TSX Composite Total Return Index over the last five year period.

-The Compensation Committee believes that the Company's compensation trends are in line with its compensation philosophy:
+The Compensation Committee believes that the Company's compensation trends are in line with its compensation philosophy.